Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Visual Editor:** Edit map/event files with a user-friendly interface, including block-based editing for ShowText, ShowTextAttributes, ShowChoices, When, JumpToLabel, Label, Script, ScriptMore, and more.
 - **Japanese/Translation Support:** Load both Russian and Japanese versions of files for side-by-side comparison and translation assistance.
 - **Japanese-Only Mode:** Create translations from scratch by loading only the Japanese file - the editor will automatically structure the content for translation.
-- **Structure Validation:** Automatic detection of CommonEvent structure errors, with detailed error reporting and highlighting.
+- **Logical Structure Validation:** Automatic detection of logical skeleton errors (Switches, Variables, Branches).
+Ignores `ShowText` and `ShowTextAttributes` to allow flexible dialogue editing.
+- **Hot Reload Dialogue Splitting:** Split long lines with a direct "Divide -> Reload -> Auto-Fix" cycle for perfect structural integrity.
 - **Batch Processing:** Check and fix entire folders of map files at once, with ZIP export of all corrected files.
 - **Undo/Redo:** Full undo/redo support for editing operations.
 - **Smart Text Wrapping:** Split long text blocks with a single click, with customizable wrapping modes.